 Managing trees and the natural environment

-Melbourne is recognised for the tree-lined streets, parks and open spaces that contribute to the liveability of our city.
+Melbourne is recognised for the tree-lined streets, parks and open spaces that contribute to the livability of our city.
 We are committed to minimising impacts on these important community and environmental assets.

 Managing tree impacts

-In preparing for major construction of the Metro Tunnel, some trees and vegetation will need to be protected and others removed.
+In preparation for major construction of the Metro Tunnel, some trees and vegetation have been protected and others removed.

 Where trees are required to be removed, only those necessary for the works undertaken ahead of major construction will be affected.

 Potential tree impacts have been assessed during detailed design review to ensure tree retention is maximised wherever possible.

 - Implementation of Tree Protection Plans for construction works located in Tree Protection Zones.

 - Arborist supervision during works within Tree Protection Zones.

 - Using fencing to provide both visual and physical barriers and protection for trees.

 - Site inspections and audits of measures in the Tree Protection Plans.